mcabreradev/joke-hub/README.md

-# Dad Joke Central 🎭
+# Uncle Mike Joke Central 🎭

 A modern Vue.js application that serves up a collection of dad jokes, including both general and programming-related humor.
 Built with Vue 3, TypeScript, and Vite for optimal performance and developer experience.